thestalkers/policies/com/github/docs/en-site-policy-github-terms-github-terms-for-additional-products-and-features.md

 * [SQL Server Images](#sql-server-images)

-Version Effective Date: April 27, 2026
+Version Effective Date: August 27, 2026

 When you use GitHub, you may be given access to lots of additional products and features ("Additional Products and Features").
 Because many of the Additional Products and Features offer different functionality, your Agreement with us (the "Agreement") includes the specific terms for that product or feature combined with your main agreement — the GitHub Terms of Service or GitHub Customer Agreement, or the GitHub Corporate Terms of Service or other legacy GitHub contract, or a Microsoft volume licensing agreement.
 Below, we've listed those products and features, along with the corresponding additional terms that apply to your use of them.